-Getting in debt can be so gradual that you don’t even know how you got there.
+Getting into debt can be so gradual that you don’t even know how you got there.
 When I first realized I had more than $4,000 in credit card debt, I was shocked.
-How was it possible to rack up so much debt when I didn’t even remember spending it?

 Trying to organize and manage all of the payments for your debts can be a challenge.
-That’s why having the right debt payoff app can make the difference between paying off your debt quickly or struggling to make the monthly payments.
+That’s why having the right debt payoff app can make the difference when trying to pay off your debt quickly.

 To make the process easier, we’ve included several different options along with information about each app.
 Check out our top choices for the best debt payoff apps.

 Cost: $14.99 per month; $53.94 bi-annual plan; $83.88 annual plan

 Bright Money is focused on helping you pay off credit card debt and improve your credit score.
 But once you make some progress, you’ll be able to set savings goals, like saving for a down payment.

 You’ll need to connect your checking account with Bright.
 After it’s connected, the app will use artificial intelligence to start transferring small amounts of money to your Bright Stash account.

 The money moved won’t impact your ability to cover bills.
 Instead, the goal is to move money before you have a chance to accidentally overspend.